KristerSJakobsson/pygosolnp/README.md

-WORK IN PROGRESS
 # pygosolnp - Random initialization and multiple restarts using pysolnp
 See full documentation on [http://solnp.readthedocs.io](https://solnp.readthedocs.io/en/latest/).

 ## Description
-SOLNP solves the general nonlinear optimization problem on the form:
+GOSOLNP tries to find the optimum for the general nonlinear optimization problem on the form:
 ```
     minimize f(x)
       subject to